chaos-girl/InstagramFollowersCheck/README.md

 # InstagramFollowersCheck
-A program which compares instagram Following and Followers by the HTML code
+A program which compares Instagram Following and Followers by the HTML code